JaxonZ2003/Natours/readme.md

   - Add the link to the web page run on the personal server.
 - Modified at April 28, 2024
   - Deployment and fix some bugs
+- Modified at July 16, 2024
+  - Update recent progress in web development
+  - Add link to the git directory of the new project